How does God’s work of judgment during the last days purify and save mankind?

 from Preface to

-In the last days, Christ uses a variety of truths to teach man, expose the essence of man, and dissect his words and deeds.
-These words comprise various truths, such as man’s duty, how man should, how man should be loyal to God, how man ought to live out the normal humanity, as well as the wisdom and the disposition of God, and so on.
+In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
+These words comprise various truths, such as man’s duty, how man should, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
 These words are all directed at the essence of man and his corrupt disposition.
-In particular, those words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan and an enemy force against God.
-In undertaking His work of judgment, God does not simply make clear the nature of man with just a few words; He exposes, deals with, and prunes over the long term.
-These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth that man does not possess at all.
-Only methods of this kind are deemed judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
+In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
+In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
+These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
+Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
 These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God.

 from “Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh